 Round three, the presentation, will be judged based on:

 - Clarity and organization of the oral presentation

 - Relevance and clarity of presentation material (slides, video, etc)

 - Quality of argument used to justify why the solution is worthy of consideration

 - Quality, originality and relevance of design solution

 Submissions should not contain sensitive, private, or proprietary information that cannot be disclosed at publication time.
 Submissions should NOT be anonymous.
 However, confidentiality of submissions will be maintained during the review process.
 All rejected submissions will be kept confidential in perpetuity.
-All submitted materials for accepted submissions will be kept confidential until they are published in the ACM Digital Library, with the exception of title and author information which will be published on the website prior to the conference.
+The title and author information of accepted submissions will be published on the website prior to the conference.